mongodb/specifications/source/crud/crud.rst

      * The server normally times out idle cursors after an inactivity period (10 minutes)
      * to prevent excess memory use.
 Set this option to prevent that.
      *
+     * When using the OP_QUERY wire protocol, the NoCursorTimeout flag should default to false.
+     *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query
      */
     noCursorTimeout: Optional<Boolean>;

     /**
      * Internal replication use only - driver should not set *
+     * When using the OP_QUERY wire protocol, the OplogReplay flag should default to false.
+     *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query
      */